1Department of Ultrasound Diagnostics, Tangdu Hospital, Air Force Medical University, Xi’an, China

 qPCR analysis of the mRNA expression

-The mRNA expression of interleukin 6 (IL-6), tumor necrosis factor-α (TNF-α), Nrf2, and HO-1 was detected using real-rime quantitative reverse transcription (RT-qPCR).
+The mRNA expression of interleukin 6 (IL-6), tumor necrosis factor-α (TNF-α), Nrf2, and HO-1 was detected using real-time quantitative reverse transcription (RT-qPCR).
 Total RNA was extracted from all cells or mouse aortic tissues using the TRIzol (Invitrogen, Carlsbad, CA, USA) according to the manufacturer’s instructions.
 Then, reverse transcription was done with the PrimeScript 1st Strand cDNA Synthesis Kit (Takara, Beijing, China).
 RT-qPCR analysis was performed using LightCycler Instrument 96 (Roche Diagnostic, Mannheim, Germany) and LightCycler Software 1.5 according to manufacturer’s protocol.
 The relative mRNA expressions were calculated using 2–ΔΔCt method, and β-actin was used as the internal control.

 Statistical analysis